HiT-Hi-FiT-Hai/hhfh-docs/motd.md

 * NO upload limiting is allowed here (can be banned for this).
 * Add your Name Tags only at the end of filename and not before it.

-To get complete list of rules; use +rules command on mainchat/PM to PtokaX bot.
+For a comprehensive list of rules; use +rules command as PM to PtokaX bot.

 Notices
 =====